A historical cohort with de-identified linked hospital and administrative data.

-Patient demographics included in the final dataset were gender, age, Aboriginal status and marital status.
+Patient demographics included in the final dataset were sex, age, Aboriginal status and marital status.
 The Accessibility/Remoteness Index of Australia (ARIA) and the Index of Relative Socio-economic Disadvantage (IRSD) quintile were calculated.
 ARIA is an Australian Bureau of Statistics measure of remoteness and the IRSD is a measure of socio-economic status derived from the economic and social conditions within geographic areas.
 The Charlson Co-morbidity Index (CCI) was calculated which provided a measure of the risk of mortality from comorbidity during the next 12 months.
 Length of stay was also included.

 The denominator for the analysis was all avoidable admissions which met the eligibility criteria.
 At the admission level (unaggregated data), chi-square and t-tests were used to examine crude associations between Aboriginal status and sociodemographic, disease and admission factors.
 Then at the patient level (aggregated data), the yearly means of avoidable admissions were calculated by Aboriginal status and financial year.
 Chi-square tests were then used to examine associations of the proportion of individuals with three or more avoidable admissions compared with one to two avoidable admissions by Aboriginal status and financial year.
 Multivariable analyses were conducted using the aggregated data.
 Firstly, a Poisson regression model was used to examine the association of the number of avoidable admissions and Aboriginal status controlling for age, sex, marital status, financial year, IRSD, ARIA and restricted to patients aged ≤75 to account for the younger age structure of the Aboriginal patients.
 Secondly, a logistic regression model was used to assess the association of three or more avoidable admissions compared with one to two per financial year and Aboriginal status, controlling for age, sex, marital status, financial year, IRSD, ARIA and restricted to patients aged ≤75.
 To examine any differences in yearly trend between Aboriginal and non-Aboriginal people, an interaction term for Aboriginal status and financial year (as a categorical variable) was included in both final models, followed by a post estimation Wald test of the interaction term.
 The model was also fit without the interaction term and a post estimation Wald test was used to test the significance of the financial year term.
 A sensitivity analysis was used to determine any potential differences in results when index admissions ending in death were excluded.
 The level of type I error was set at 5% for the analysis.
 Stata software was used for all analyses.